syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/install-nuget-packages.md

 ---
 layout: post
 title: Install Nuget Packages in ##Platform_Name## Component
-description: Learn here all about Install Nuget Packages in Syncfusion ##Platform_Name## component of Syncfusion Essential JS 2 and more.
+description: Learn here all about how to install Nuget packages in Syncfusion ##Platform_Name## component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Install Nuget Packages
 publishingplatform: ##Platform_Name##